 Tips on how to make

 - Cut the kombu into long, thin strips.
-This way you can enjoy it as a complement to the texture of senmaizuke.
-However, if you don't eat kombu, this preparation is not necessary.
+This will allow you to enjoy its texture as a complement to senmaizuke.
+However, if you don't eat kombu, this process is unnecessary.

 Ingredients